MCCP-CRI/recapse/README.md

 ======

 **Re**currence using **C**laims **a**nd **P**ROs for **S**EER **E**xpansion (RECAPSE) is an XGBoost model for
-predicting cancer recurrence events based on insurance enrollment and claims data.
+predicting cancer second breast cancer events (recurrence and new breast primary) based on registry cancer incidence data linked with insurance enrollment and claims data.

+The purpose of this tool is to provide prediction of second breast cancer events and improve the efficiency of registry operation effort to identify recurrences.
+Registries can utilize the results to manually check these cases for true recurrences.
+Users can adjust the cut-off value to control the sensitivity and specificity of the results based on their own specific data and resources available.

 The utility is written in Python.
 A frontend in the form of a web application is also provided as either a standalone Flask application or a docker container.